-We begin our analysis of the effects of global warming and atmospheric CO2 enrichment on earth's mammals with a brief review of the study of Norment et al. (1999), who summarized and compared the results of many surveys of mammal populations observed along the Thelon River and its tributaries in the Canadian Northwest Territories from the 1920s through much of the 1990s.
-This endeavor revealed that over the time period investigated, red squirrel, moose, porcupine, river otter and beaver were found to have established themselves in the studied area in recent years, significantly increasing its biodiversity; and Norment et al. suggest that the primarily northward range expansions that produced these results may be explained by "a recent warming trend at the northern treeline during the 1970s and 1980s."
+We begin our analysis of the effects of global warming and atmospheric CO2 enrichment on Earth's mammals with a brief review of the study of Norment et al. (1999), who summarized and compared the results of many surveys of mammal populations observed along the Thelon River and its tributaries in the Canadian Northwest Territories from the 1920s through much of the 1990s.
+This endeavor revealed that over the time period investigated, red squirrel, moose, porcupine, river otter and beaver were found to have established themselves in the studied area in recent years, significantly increasing its biodiversity; and Norment et al. then suggest that the primarily northward range expansions that produced these results may be explained by "a recent warming trend at the northern treeline during the 1970s and 1980s."
 Alternatively, they note that the influx of new species may also be due to "increasing populations in more southerly areas."
-In either case, we have a situation where many mammals appear to be faring quite well - indeed thriving - in the face of increasing temperatures in this forest-tundra landscape.
+In either case, we have a situation where many mammals appear to be faring quite well - in fact thriving - in the face of increasing temperatures in this forest-tundra landscape.

-At the other end of the world, Pockely (2001) reports the results of a survey of the plants and animals on Australia's Heard Island, a little piece of real estate located some 4,000 kilometers southwest of Perth.
-Over the past fifty years this sub-Antarctic island has experienced a local warming of approximately 1°C that has resulted in a modest retreat of its glaciers; and now, for the first time in a decade, scientists are documenting what this warming and melting has done to the ecology of the island.
-Pockley begins by reporting on the "rapid increases in flora and fauna" that have accompanied the warming, quoting Dana Bergstrom, an ecologist at the University of Queensland in Brisbane, as saying that areas that previously had been poorly vegetated are now "lush with large expanses of plants," and to this information he adds that populations of fur seals have also expanded rapidly.
-In fact, he cites Eric Woehler of Australia's environment department as informing him that fur seals have emerged from "near extinction" to a population of 28,000 adults and 1,000 pups.
+At the other end of the world, Pockely (2001) reported the results of a survey of the plants and animals on Australia's Heard Island, a little piece of real estate located some 4,000 kilometers southwest of Perth.
+Over the prior fifty years this sub-Antarctic island had experienced a local warming of approximately 1°C that resulted in a modest retreat of its glaciers; after which, for the first time in a decade, scientists were documenting what this warming and melting had done to the ecology of the island.

-In between these far-flung chilly regions (where warming would be expected to enhance the abilities of land mammals to survive and reproduce), Lawler (1998) examined biogeographic relationships of mammals that are typically found on mountaintops in the Great Basin of western North America, which effort was undertaken with the objective of determining their future well-being in the face of predicted climate-driven changes in their environment.
-Interestingly, and contrary to the conclusions of earlier more simplistic studies that predicted dramatic global warming-induced reductions in the numbers of mammals in this region, Lawlor concluded that "virtually no extinctions can be expected from a projected 3°C rise in temperature."
-The results of this study, as well as those of Grayson (2000) and Grayson and Madson (2000) stand in stark contrast to the doom-and-gloom predictions of climate alarmists, who incessantly claim that global warming will lead to a mass extinction of species nearly everywhere on earth because, as they say, plants and animals will not be able to migrate rapidly enough to keep up with the shifting climatic zones to which they are currently accustomed, or that they will literally "run out of places to run," as in the case of mountain-top dwellers.
-As logical as that hypothesis might sound, however, more complex studies, such as the one reviewed here, indicate that it is wrong, simply because earth's plants and animals are not the simpletons climate alarmists make them out to be, possessing a wide array of strategies for coping with environmental change and re-colonizing former territories after having once been forced out of them.
+The results of this study, as well as those of Grayson (2000) and Grayson and Madson (2000) stand in stark contrast to the doom-and-gloom predictions of climate alarmists, who incessantly claim that global warming will lead to a mass extinction of species nearly everywhere on Earth because, as they say, plants and animals will not be able to migrate rapidly enough to keep up with the shifting climatic zones to which they are currently accustomed, or that they will literally "run out of places to run," as in the case of mountain-top dwellers.
+As logical as that hypothesis might sound, however, more complex studies, such as the one reviewed here, indicate that it is wrong, simply because Earth's plants and animals are not the simpletons climate alarmists make them out to be, possessing a wide array of strategies for coping with environmental change and re-colonizing former territories after having once been forced out of them.

 Somewhat similar relationships to those that have been observed in colder locations on land have also been identified in colder marine environments.
 Heide-Jorgensen and Laidre (2004), for example, examined changes in the fraction of open-water found within various pack-ice microhabitats of Canada's Foxe Basin, Hudson Bay, Hudson Strait, Baffin Bay-Davis Strait, northern Baffin Bay and Lancaster Sound over a 23-year interval (1979-2001), using remotely-sensed microwave measurements of sea-ice extent, after which they related the trends they discovered to the winter success and survival of various marine animals, including the cetaceans (water mammals, such as whales, porpoises and dolphins).